codeforamerica/skillshares/git_basics/README.md

     $ git checkout more

+Now, we can list the files in this current branch.

+    $ ls -l

 This commit looks good (notice that the `f.md` file no longer exists in this branch), so let's go ahead and `merge` it with the `master` branch.